pamjesus/RotorHazard-OBS-Websocks-Control-Plugin/README.md

 # RotorHazard OBS Websocks Control Plugin
 This system allows RotorHazard to communicate to [OBS Studio](https://obsproject.com/) video application and control the video remotely.
-The Rotohazard start race and stop race events will start and stop the video recording automatly.
+The Rotohazard "start race" and "stop race" events will start and stop the video recording automatically.

-This software is distributed as form of plugin to be added to the RotorHazard.
+This software is distributed as a plugin to be added to the RotorHazard.

 ## Features
 * Start/Stop OBS recording at every race.
-* Star recording before race starts (parameter in milliseconds)
+* Star recording before race starts (parameter in milliseconds).
-* Restart connection to OBS in case of a failed call to the Webservice
+* Restart connection to OBS in case of a failed call to the Webservice.
 * A start/stop recording failure raises a high-priority message in the front end.

+## USE CASES
+* Control OBS Studio to save race video.
+* Start recording before the race ( helps detect false starts )
+* Record Video on multiple machines simultaneously.
+To bypass machine limitations.
+(TODO)

 ## Installation and Setup

-The system is composed of a RotoHazard plugin and a software OBS studio for video recording.
+The system comprises a RotoHazard plugin and a software OBS studio for video recording.

 ### Install Plugin

-Current version requires RotorHazard verions 3.2.x.
+The current version requires RotorHazard verions 3.2.x.

 Copy the `obs_control` plugin into the `src/server/plugins` directory in your RotorHazard install.